vjy02/culinary-ai-v2.0/README.md

 - run `npm run dev`

 ## Approach
-I wanted to integrate the power of AI endpoints to facilitate those who do not know what to do with scattered ingredients in theri fridges.
+I wanted to integrate the power of AI endpoints to facilitate those who do not know what to do with scattered ingredients in their fridges.
 I knew recipe makers already exist, but none use the power of AI to make tailored suggestions towards the user.
-I hope to add more "options" for the user to select in the future (e.g. themed based recipes) alongside implementing a backend for users to save some of their favorite recipes.
+I hope to add a better UI for the recipe maker itself and more options, perhaps surrounding "themed" foods.

 ## Status
 Minimal viable product currently, plan to add more features surrounding recipe types and collaboration.